 - Package #1 – Plenary Events plus 1 Course Ticket – US$75

 - Package #2 – Plenary Events plus 2 Course Tickets – US$125

 - Package #3 – Plenary Events ONLY (no courses) – US$10

 FSCI is the production of a wide array of volunteers; all of the instructors and most involved in planning contribute their time and effort and help us keep the tuition fees for FSCI low.
 However, we know that for some in our community of scholars, even our modest tuition fees are a barrier to participation.
 To allow full participation by the global FSCI community, we have set aside a minimum of 100 complementary seats for the most qualified scholarship applicants.
 The scholarships are available to all applicants who participate in Scholarly Communication, with preference given to those who demonstrate active support for Open Scholarship in their communities of practice.

-Decisions will be made by a panel of FSCI volunteers, and applicants will be notified of their application status by the week of June 13, if not sooner.
+Decisions will be made by a panel of FSCI volunteers, and applicants will be notified of their application status by the end of June.
 If you intend to apply, please do not register for FSCI until you are notified of the status of your scholarship application.
 If you are awarded a scholarship, you will receive a discount registration code to apply at checkout.
 If you have questions about FSCI, be sure to email us at FSCI-Info@force11.org.
 Also, please help us get the word out to your colleagues in research and scholarly communication by sharing this information with your network.
 As always, thanks for your help in helping FSCI develop and grow, and we look forward to July!